staeter/work-in-progress/dialogue.md

 ## Rationale

-In this section we detail every principle, we explain what it is, what it isn't and we express the rationale behind each of them.
+In this section we detail every principle, we express its underlying rationale, what it is, what it isn't and possible implementation methods.

 ### 1. Respectful